Regularity of symbolic and ordinary powers of weighted oriented graphs and their upper bounds: Comparing regularity of small Symbolic and ordinary powers

-Now we will give some examples in which we will see reverse inequality $\reg(I^k) \leq \reg(I^{(k)})$ will not hold in general and also depend on weights for $k=2,3$. \begin{example} Let $D$ be a Cohen-Macaulay weighted oriented graph with all leaves are sinks ($V^+$ are sinks) as in Figure \ref{fig1}.
+Now, we give some examples in which we see that the reverse inequality $\reg(I^k) \leq \reg(I^{(k)})$ will not hold in general and also depend on weights for $k=2,3$. \begin{example} Let $D$ be a Cohen-Macaulay weighted oriented graph with all leaves are sinks ( $V^+$ are sinks ) as in Figure \ref{fig2}.